dm-advisor/data-pipeline/app/bin/README.md

                         Desired level of logging.
 ```
 ### Execution Logs
-Log messages for each execution of the manage_table_perms.py program are captured in /rdms/{env}/log CloudWatch log group, where
-{env} is one of dev, qa, uat or prod.
-Each execution has its own unique log file name: manage_table_perms.py_{date}-{time}, where
+Log messages for each execution of the manage_table_perms.py program are captured in /{product-name}/{env}/log CloudWatch log group, where {product-name} is the product/application name and {env} is one of dev, qa, uat or prod.
+Each execution has its own unique log file name: app.py_{date}-{time} in AWS CloudWatch, where
 {date}-{time} signify the date and time of the program execution.

 As shown in the Usage Info section, the level of logging can be changed by providing the --logger_level or -l
 command line option.
-### Important Note:
+### Important Note About manage_table_perms.py:
 app.py and manage_table_perms.py programs work in tandem in that the list of
 tables in the app.py configuration file (i.e., *_config.json) must match the list of tables in the
 manage_table_perms.py configuration file (i.e., *_config_perm.json).
 Otherwise, an error similar